How to Become a Master Gardener Volunteer

-Master Gardeners can renew their certification by participating in 10 learning hours and completing 35 volunteer hours each year.
-They must also adhere to the Master Gardener policies.
+Master Gardener volunteers can renew their certification by participating in 10 learning hours and completing 35 volunteer hours each year.
+They must also adhere to the Master Gardener Volunteer policies.

 Ready to Start?

-Contact the County Master Gardener Coordinator in your local county Extension office.
+Contact the County Master Gardener Volunteer Coordinator in your local county Extension office.

 To be the most trusted resource for horticultural education in Florida.